flexera-public/sca-codeinsight-reports-claim-files/README.md

 # sca-codeinsight-reports-claim-evidence

 The sca-codeinsight-reports-claim-files repository is a example custom report for Revenera's Code Insight product.
-This report allows a user to determine which files within a project contain only evidience that is claimable based on a string comparison to the follow evidence types:
+This report allows a user to determine which files within a project contain only evidence that is claimable based on a string comparison to the follow evidence types:

 - copyright
 - emails/urls